Cryptid Hunters

 Cryptid Hunters is a 2005 young adult novel by Roland Smith.
-It follows thirteen-year-old twins Grace and Marty O'Hara after their parents go missing in an accident and they are sent to live with their uncle, who searches for cryptids.
+It follows thirteen-year-old twins Grace and Marty O'Hara after their parents go missing in a helicopter accident and they are sent to live with their uncle, who searches for cryptids.
 It is the first of four novels in a series and received mixed reviews from critics.

 Plot

 Grace and Marty O'Hara, thirteen-year-old twins attending a private school in Switzerland, learn their parents have gone missing in the Amazon rainforest.
 They are sent to live with their uncle, Wolfe, on an island off the coast of Washington state.
 Wolfe is a veterinarian who uses his personal wealth to search for cryptids.
-When the twins arrive on the island, they are joined by a cultural anthropologist, Laurel Lee, who has come to give Wolfe what she claims is the egg of Mokélé-mbembé.
-She stole the egg from Noah Blackwood, Wolfe's rival and a poacher who pretends to be a conservationist.
+When the twins arrive on the island, they are joined by a cultural anthropologist, Laurel Lee, who was rescued off of a kayak near the island and has come to give Wolfe what she claims is the egg of Mokélé-mbembé.
+She stole the egg back from Noah Blackwood after she had given it to one of their research labs and they claimed that had lost it.
+Noah Blackwood is Wolfe's rival and a poacher who pretends to be a conservationist.

-Wolfe and Laurel plan to go to the Congo and search for Mokélé-mbembé and send Grace and Marty back to Switzerland.
-However, the children fall out of the plane taking them back to school, and land in the Congo.
+Wolfe and Laurel plan to go to the Congo Basin and search for Mokélé-mbembé and send Grace and Marty back to Switzerland.
+However, the children fall out of the plane taking them back to school, and land in the Congo, along with a dog named PD, short for Pocket Dog, and a bonobo named Bo.
 They make their way to the place Wolfe stayed during a previous expedition, called the Skyhouse, while Wolfe and Laurel try to make their way there as well.
 While at the Skyhouse, they are attacked by Butch McCall, one of Blackwood's henchmen, and he kidnaps Grace.

 Using old journals at the Skyhouse, Marty discovers Grace is not his twin, but actually the daughter of Wolfe and Blackwood's daughter Rose.
 Grace escapes and makes her way back to Marty, and they follow a parrot through the forest to the nest of a dead Mokélé-mbembé.
 They find two eggs in the nest and take them back to the Skyhouse.
 Blackwood shows up and tries to convince Grace to go with him, but Marty threatens to destroy the eggs and he leaves.
 They go back to the island with the eggs to try and incubate them.